P1ntas/Large-Scale-Distributed-Systems/README.md

 One instance of the Broker class must be running before the ServerNodes can work properly.
 The TerminalInterface class works by itself, but requires toggling server connection (option 10) before ccommunicating with the server side.

+- Note: every runnable is inside shoppinglist-backend (we are aware this isn't good practice).